Hokkaido Universal Campus Initiative

 〈 NITOBE Education System 〉

-Nitobe College and Nitobe School are special educational programs for undergraduate students and graduate students respectively.
-Students who pass a highly-competitive selection process receive intensive education in the college and the school in addition to their standard university degree.
+Nitobe College is a special educational programs for undergraduate students and graduate students respectively.
+Students who pass a highly-competitive selection process receive intensive education in the college in addition to their standard university degree.
 The aim of the program is to foster global leaders.
-Furthermore, our alumni network takes on the important role of aiding the development of students in the programs.
+Furthermore, our alumni network takes on the important role of aiding the development of students in the program.

 〈 Hokkaido Summer Institute & Learning Satellites 〉